MzOutland/3d-makerspace-site/Readme.md

 ## Project Organization

 Currently, there are five pages of the website the user will be able to visit.
-The "home" page is the index page which holds
+The "home" page is the index page which holds links to the other web pages.

+Important pages are:

+1. index.html (Home page: begin here.)
+2. start.html (includes the checklist for teachers to use)
+3. 3dprinter-buying-guide.html (this page contains the fetch API)
+4. 3dprinters.html (this page includes my mobile makerspace inventory)
+5. contact.html (allows educators to contact me for more information)

 # Features Implements

 Fetch API using Sketchfab Viewer API.
 The purpose of the API is to provide the user with examples of 3D printers and 3D Designs.
+The search results will return thumbnails of the images fetched.
 More information for the Sketchfab API can be found at this link: https://sketchfab.com/developers/viewer

 ## Installation Instructions